 1.3.1 Where reinforcements require tapping for machine screw threads, an equivalent number of threads may be rendered in a lighter gauge part with a pierced and dimpled ("extruded") hole as compared to a heavier gauge part manufactured with conventional processes.
-For example, equal thread depth can be achieved on a piece of 0.067" (1.7 mm) metal and on a flat plate of 0.123" (3.1 mm) metal (see figures 2 and 3).
+For example, equal thread depth can be achieved on a piece of 0.067" metal and on a flat plate of 0.123" metal (see figures 2 and 3).
 The extrusion process results in equal strength, pull-out strength, equivalent number of threads and a lighter weight than the parent metal or equivalent flat reinforcing plate.